WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 -   T. Schless: `tschless (at) acm . org`
 -   M. Kolenbrander: `mkolenbrander (at) acm . org`

-In the meantime, a more sustainable process for configuration control of this standard in line with its open character is under consideration.
+In the meantime, a more sustainable process for configuration management of this standard in line with its open character is under consideration.

 # 2 Overview